milankinen/cuic/doc/interactions.md

 ### Reading DOM properties

-`cuic` provides various functions for DOM data reading.
-In order to use these fucntions you need a handle to an existing DOM node by using either `find` or `query`:
+`cuic` provides various functions for DOM data inspection.
+In order to use these fucntions you need a handle to an existing element by using either `find` or `query`:

 ```clojure